finn0013/active_data_migrations/README.md

 - The schema_migrations directory is shared across ALL MIGRATIONS.
 This means that you should make it a practice to have unique identifiers for ALL migration files across ALL migration directories.
 A good way to use this is to use the date and time for the identifier, such as "201207062043\_update\_some\_data.rb".
 - ActiveDataMigrations has been tested with Rails 3.
 It is not guaranteed to work with other versions of Rails or as a stand alone library.
-- Since this simply sits on top of ActiveRecord migrations you can also use it to run a standard schema migration by settin the migrate path to /db/schema (or wherever you have configured your schema root to be).
+- Since this simply sits on top of ActiveRecord migrations you can also use it to run a standard schema migration by setting the migrate path to /db/schema (or wherever you have configured your schema root to be).

 ### Contributing